Commonly affected species:

-The severity of clinical signs ( See table: Stages of Heartworm Infection in Dogs Stages of Heartworm Infection in Dogs ).
-Class IV includes dogs with caval syndrome, in which retrograde migration of worms into the right ventricle and atrium and caudal and cranial vena cavae precipitates tricuspid valve insufficiency on top of severe pulmonary hypertension.
+The severity of clinical signs in infected dogs is classified into four stages ( See table: Stages of Heartworm Infection in Dogs Stages of Heartworm Infection in Dogs ).
+Stage IV includes dogs with caval syndrome, in which retrograde migration of heartworms into the right ventricle and atrium and caudal and cranial vena cavae precipitates tricuspid valve insufficiency on top of severe pulmonary hypertension.
 The resulting low-output heart failure, hemolysis with pigmenturia, anemia, and hepatorenal dysfunction merge to produce an often terminal crisis.

 Clinical Findings in Cats and Ferrets

-rapid and/or labored breathing
+Rapid or labored breathing

-distended and pulsatile jugular veins (CHF)
+Distended and pulsatile jugular veins (CHF)

-gray and cold mucous membranes
+Gray and cold mucous membranes

-Serology - antigen test for cats and dogs, antibody test for cats
+Serology: antigen test for cats and dogs, antibody test for cats

-Detection of microfilariae - direct smear, modified Knott test, millipore filter technique
+Detection of microfilariae: direct smear, modified Knott test, millipore filter technique

 Heartworm Detection in Dogs

-The antigen detection test is the preferred diagnostic method for routine screening or when seeking verification of a suspected HW infection.
+The antigen detection test is the preferred diagnostic method for routine screening or when seeking verification of a suspected heartworm infection.
 Antigen testing is the most sensitive and specific diagnostic method available to veterinary practitioners.
 Microfilaria testing is limited by the fact that ~20% of infected dogs are amicrofilaremic.
 This percentage is even higher for dogs infected with adult heartworms and that are consistently administered monthly macrolide prophylaxis, because this kills microfilariae and induces embryostasis in mature female dirofilariae.

 In dogs, echocardiography is relatively unimportant as a diagnostic tool, although it can allow assessment of cardiac damage and performance.
-Visualization of worms in the right heart and vena cava is associated with high-burden infection with or without caval syndrome.
+Visualization of heartworms in the right heart and vena cava is associated with high-burden infection with or without caval syndrome.
 Severe, chronic pulmonary hypertension causes right ventricular hypertrophy, septal flattening, underloading of the left heart, and high-velocity tricuspid and pulmonic regurgitation.

 Heartworm Detection in Cats and Ferrets

-Antibodies to heartworms, produced by 90% of infected cats, often appear by 2–3 months after L3 infection and are generally present by 5 months.
-However, antibodies can persist for several months after worm death.
-Also, antibodies induced by larvae can persist in aborted infections and after macrolide prophylaxis has been instituted, killing the early larval stages.
-Thus, a positive antibody test indicates infection by HW larval stages, and possibly HARD, but not necessarily of a mature infection.
-In conjunction with other provocative findings, antibody seropositivity is useful in making a clinical diagnosis of HW infection in cats, and it certainly identifies cats at risk.
+Antibodies to heartworms, produced by 90% of infected cats, often appear by 2–3 months after L3 infection and are generally detectable by 5 months.
+However, antibodies can persist at detectable concentrations for several months after heartworm death.
+In addition, antibodies induced by larvae can persist in aborted infections and after macrolide prophylaxis has been instituted, killing the early larval stages.
+Thus, a positive antibody test result indicates infection by heartworm larval stages, and possibly HARD, but not necessarily a mature infection.
+In conjunction with other provocative findings, antibody seropositivity is useful in making a clinical diagnosis of heartworm infection in cats, and it certainly identifies cats at risk.
 False-positive results from cross-reactivity with other parasites have not been seen.
-A negative antibody test indicates ≥ 90% probability of the absence of mature infection.
+A negative antibody test result indicates ≥ 90% probability of the absence of mature infection.
 Microfilariae are rarely detected (< 10%) in cats, regardless of method of detection.

-In cats, worms can often be imaged using echocardiography.
-This is because of the relative sizes of the heartworm(s) and the right heart and pulmonary arterial system of cats.
-Heartworms, particularly the females, are long enough to occupy the pulmonary arteries as well as the right heart, where they can be easily imaged.
-Parallel hyperechoic lines, produced by the HW cuticle, may be seen in the right heart and pulmonary arteries.
-Echocardiography is more important in cats than in dogs because of the increased difficulty of diagnosis in cats (low antigen test sensitivity and low antibody test specificity for mature infection) and the relatively high sensitivity of the test in experienced hands.
+In cats, heartworms can often be visualized by use of echocardiography.
+This is because of the relative sizes of the heartworms and the right heart and pulmonary arterial system of cats.
+Heartworms, particularly the females, are long enough to occupy the pulmonary arteries as well as the right heart, where they can be easily visualized.
+Parallel hyperechoic lines, produced by the heartworm cuticle, may be seen in the right heart and pulmonary arteries.
+Echocardiography is more important in cats than in dogs because of the increased difficulty of diagnosis in cats (low antigen test sensitivity and low antibody test specificity for mature infection) and the relatively high sensitivity of echocardiography when performed by an experienced operator.